microsoft/finops-toolkit/docs/_reporting/hubs/README.md

 3. **Connect to your data.**

-   You can connect to your data from any system that supports Azure storage.
-For ideas, see [get started with hubs](#-get-started-with-hubs) below.
+   You can connect to your data from any system that supports Azure Data Explorer or Azure storage.
+For ideas, see [get started with hubs](#-get-started-with-hubs).
 We recommend using pre-built Power BI starter templates to get started quickly.

    [Learn more](../power-bi/README.md#-connect-to-your-data)